There are a lot of places to drink in this city.

 Ruffian is a tiny wine bar in the East Village, and it’s where you go when food and wine take precedence over vibes.
 We aren’t saying the vibes aren’t good here, but this isn’t the place for a group or a date.
 (There just isn’t enough space.)
 The small plates are are more interesting than what you find in your average wine bar, however, and the wine list is perfect for wine nerds.

 The Ten Bells is a great Lower East Side standby.
 The wine list is made up of all organic and sustainable wines, it's an appealing space, and most importantly: they have an oyster happy hour every day.
 There's a large menu of mostly Spanish small plates, but eating a full-blown meal here is unnecessary.
 Stick to the oysters and the wine, and you'll be very pleased.

 If you're on the level where you're starting to geek out about wine a little, this is where you want to be drinking.
-First and foremost, Rebelle is a large modern French restaurant on Bowery with fancy small plates, but we mostly come here to grab drinks in the large front bar area.
+Rebelle is a large modern French restaurant on Bowery, but we aren't big fans of the fairly formal dining situation in back.
+That said, we are big fans of grabbing drinks in the large front bar area.
 The wine list is highly extensive, the bartenders are highly knowledgeable, the space is pretty sexy, and bonus: it's never crowded.